teralove/vshm-lakan-guide/README.md

 * You can disable "next" messages by setting the variable 'showNextMechanicMessage' to false
 * You can disable shield time warnings by setting the variable 'showShieldWarnings' to false
 * You can disable the Begone messages by setting the variable 'showBegoneMessages' to false

-**The Guide for VS Normal Mode can be found here: [https://github.com/teralove/vsnm-lakan-guide](https://github.com/teralove/vsnm-lakan-guide)**